Indonesian National Populist Fortress Party

 In the 2004 legislative elections in the party won 1.1% of the popular vote and 1 out of 550 seats in the People's Representative Council.
 In the 2009 elections, the party stood as the Indonesian National Populist Fortress Party.
 It won 0.45 percent of the vote, less than the 2.5 percent electoral threshold, and lost its only seat in the People's Representative Council.
-Following its poor result in the 2009 vote, the party joined nine other smaller parties to form the National Unity Party (Partai Persatuan Nasional,PRN).
+Following its poor result in the 2009 vote, the party joined nine other smaller parties to form the National Unity Party (Partai Persatuan Nasional).

 2004 general election

 In the 2004 General Election, PNBK participated with number 8, managed to win 1,216,902 votes, or around 1.07% of the total votes, but did not manage to get a single seat in the House of Representatives (DPR).

 2009 general election

 Participating with candidate number 26, PNBK Indonesia performed poorly compared to the previous election, only managing to win 468,696 votes, or about 0.45% of the total vote, and once again failed to win a single seat in the House of Representatives.